On the reliability of published findings using the regression discontinuity design in political science: Abstract

 \section{Abstract}

 \begin{singlespace}

-The regression discontinuity (RD) design offers identification of causal effects under weak assumptions, earning it the position as a standard method in modern political science research.
-But identification does not necessarily imply that the causal effects can be estimated accurately with limited data.
-In this paper, we highlight that estimation is particularly challenging with the RD design and investigate how these challenges manifest themselves in the empirical literature.
-We collect all RD-based findings published in top political science journals from 2009--2018.
-The findings exhibit pathological features; estimates tend to bunch just above the conventional level of statistical significance.
-A reanalysis of all studies with available data suggests that researcher's discretion is not a major driver of these pathological features, but researchers tend to use inappropriate methods for inference, rendering standard errors artificially small.
+The regression discontinuity (RD) design offers identification of causal effects under weak assumptions, earning it a position as a standard method in modern political science research.
+But identification does not necessarily imply that causal effects can be estimated accurately with limited data.
+In this paper, we highlight that estimation under the RD design involves serious statistical challenges and investigate how these challenges manifest themselves in the empirical literature in political science.
+We collect all RD-based findings published in top political science journals in the period 2009--2018.
+The distribution of published results exhibits pathological features; estimates tend to bunch just above the conventional level of statistical significance.
+A reanalysis of all studies with available data suggests that researcher discretion is not a major driver of these features.
+However, researchers tend to use inappropriate methods for inference, rendering standard errors artificially small.
 A retrospective power analysis reveals that most of these studies were underpowered to detect all but large effects.
-The issues we uncover, combined with well-documented selection pressures in academic publishing, cause concern that many published findings using the RD design are exaggerated, if not entirely spurious.
+The issues we uncover, combined with well-documented selection pressures in academic publishing, cause concern that many published findings using the RD design may be exaggerated. \end{singlespace}